Pre-Calabi-Yau structures and moduli of representations: Derived moduli spaces of representations

-Thus, the fiber \eqref{fiber_X_Z} of $\pi : X \ra Z$ at $V$ is represented by the derived representation scheme $\Spec(\cQ_V)$, while the based loop space $\Omega_V(Z)$ is represented by the algebraic group $\GL_V$.
-Under this identification, the action of $\Omega_V(Z)$ on the fiber $\pi^{-1}(V)$ then corresponds to the action of $\GL_V$ on $\Spec(\cQ_V)$ constructed algebraically above.
-The fibration $\pi^{-1}(Z_V) \ra Z_V$ over the connected component $Z_V$ is therefore represented by the map on Segal groupoids

-In particular, this shows that the space appearing in \eqref{DRep_prestack_1} is equivalent to the space $\pi^{-1}(Z_V)$.
-To summarize, this shows the following

-\bpp The simplicial presheaf $[ \, \Spec(\cQ_V) \, / \, \GL_V \, ]^{{\rm pre}}$ has an equivalent description
+\bthm The simplicial presheaf $[ \, \Spec(\cQ_V) \, / \, \GL_V \, ]^{{\rm pre}}$ has an equivalent description

-as the simplicial presheaf that assigns every $B \in \CDGA_k^+$ the above homotopy mapping space taken in the model category $\dgcat^+_k$, restricted to the connected component that consists of representations into free $B$-modules of specified ranks. \epp
+as the simplicial presheaf that assigns every $B \in \CDGAn_k$ the above homotopy mapping space taken in the model category $\dgCat_k$, restricted to the connected components that consists of representations into free dg modules of specified ranks over $B$.